Welcome, friend.

 Some things I’d like to see in the world

-If you want to discuss any of these, please let me know!
+If you want to discuss any of these, reach out!

 - A scaled solution to the Two-Sigma problem